-The Company operates a new SIS that was established and approved by the shareholders of the Company at an Extraordinary General Meeting ("EGM") held on 22 June 2022.
+The Share Issuance Scheme ("SIS") for the eligible employees including Directors of the Company and its subsidiaries was established on 27 July 2022 following the approval of the Company's shareholders at an EGM held on 22 June 2022.
 The main features of the new SIS, details of share options offered and exercised during the financial year are disclosed in Note 30.
 The SIS expires on 26 July 2027.